My Pool Is Full Of Green Algae

 Green Algae

-Has Wicked Green Algae Taken Over Your Pool?
+Has Wicked Green Algae Bloom Taken Over Your Pool?

-And once it starts blooming, it can become a major problem to tackle.
+Once it starts growing, it can quickly become a major problem if not dealt with properly.

 How to Get Rid of POOL ALGAE (Green Water) | Swim University